kkamara/kkamara/README.md

 Favourite music: [The Kelvin Kamara sound app](https://github.com/kkamara/kelvinkamara).

-When using YouTube I remove live chat and comments with [YouTube magic options](https://www.chromeactions.com/).

 Favourite photo: [Node.js CRM 5.png](https://raw.githubusercontent.com/kkamara/useful/main/nodejs-crm5.png)

 Nationality: I have a UK passport.

-I am born and raised in Lewisham, South East London.
+I was born and raised in Lewisham, south east London.
 I am from Lagos, Nigeria on my father's side.
 I am also from Sierra Leone.
-I have visited Lagos, Nigeria twice.
+I have visited Lagos, Nigeria, twice.

-[f.lux](https://justgetflux.com/) - reduce eye strain on Windows operating system.
+I use [f.lux](https://justgetflux.com/) to reduce eye strain.
+This software is available for Windows operating system.

+I have an alarm every day at 8pm to stop coding and rest.
+I mostly adhere to this except for rare cases.

 </details>